kshitijdshah99/Pippy_Activity/Weekly Blogs/Week 5.md

 # Plan for next week

-Next week I would be setting up the environment properly using Packed sugar.
-This is the local system which I would be using to contribute to Sugar.
-Actually I had previously setup the desktop environment but it had some issue with it(the memory allocated to the VM was quite less and hence there were lags in it).
-This would include setting up Sugar, downloading tools like VS code and Zephyr for contributing to the codebase.
+Next week, I'll set up the environment appropriately using packed sugar.
+This is the local system that I will be utilizing to contribute to Sugar.
+Actually, I had previously set up the desktop environment, but it had some issues (the RAM assigned to the VM was limited, resulting in latency).
+This would require installing Sugar and obtaining tools such as VS Code and Zephyr to contribute to the codebase.

-Besides this I would be
+Besides this I would be understanding the repo and file structure of Pipp-activity as it's bit complex to understand how the file are inter-related to each other.